Pain management after surgery

 In addition, narcotics may be ordered and can be given in several different ways.
 The most common are orally in pill form, intravenously by injection into an IV line, intramuscularly by injection into a muscle, transdermally absorbed through the skin using a patch, or via a patient-controlled analgesia pump.
 More severe surgical pain may be treated with an epidural or a nerve block, which are medications used to numb a certain area of the body.

-• Epidural analgesia.
-For pain management in certain types of surgical patients, the anesthesiologist places an epidural catheter that delivers a continuous amount of medication to help desensitize the surgical site.
+- Epidural analgesia.
+For pain management in certain types of surgical patients, the anesthesia provider places an epidural catheter that delivers a continuous amount of medication to help desensitize the surgical site.
 Depending on the type of surgery, the epidural site can vary from the lower back to the middle of the back.
 While the epidural is in place, you will be monitored closely.
-The nurse will work with the anesthesiologist to meet your pain goal and keep you comfortable.
+The nurse will work with the anesthesia provider to meet your pain goal and keep you comfortable.

 During the first 24 hours, your pain level will be monitored frequently, with your oxygen level and breathing monitored continuously.
 Staff will regularly take your blood pressure, pulse and temperature and will ask about your ability to move your legs and what sensations you are experiencing.
 All of this is to ensure that the epidural is working correctly to maintain your pain goal while still allowing you to get out of bed and walk.
 You may need oxygen while the epidural is in place.

 - Nerve block.
 A nerve block controls pain to a small area of the body and is frequently used for orthopedic surgery.
 One advantage is that a smaller amount of medication can be used, so there are often fewer side effects.
 A pain pump may be utilized to deliver this medication.